 For the others, I enlarge the pivot hole to ø 1.6, greatly sufficient for passing two wires of 0.5 mm outside diameter.

 I have provided a connection plate, although it is not essential, but it simplifies soldering the various wires.
-It is of 0.8 mm thick epoxy, with maximum dimensions of 9 × 11 mm so as to fit between the leaf springs.
-It is drilled in its center at the same 1.6 diameter as the bogie pivot, and is glued with cyanoacrylate by centering it through its hole.
+It is of 0.8 mm thick epoxy, with maximum dimensions of 9 × 11 mm to fit between the leaf springs.
+It is drilled in its centre at the same 1.6 diameter as the bogie pivot, and is glued with cyanoacrylate by centring it through its hole.
 This plate is visible on the picture at the bottom of the page.

 Here again, the path of wires seems to have been provided on the side of the bearings.
 The wire must arrive tangentially on the bearing shoulder.
 Under no circumstances should the solder flow around the body, otherwise it will not be possible anymore to put back the bearing into the axle box.